NUKnightLab/LoRaHarvest/README.md

 common tests, while the latter, which depnds on an actual SD card reader, would be tested in the embedded tests.

+## print and println

-A common set of print / println functions are provided.
-This should greatly facilitate the ability to write code that will run natively.
+A common set of print / println functions are provided in the Console library.
+This should greatly facilitate the ability to write code that will run both natively and embedded.
 Instead of `Serial.print` and `Serial.println` use these provided functions which work across runtime targets.

+This project example is littered with a handful of print statements that are there mostly for demonstration purposes.
+In reality, you would not rely so much on print statements during coding.

 ## Much ado about "unit testing"